Nursing Student Handbook

 - Have a complete set of course materials, including all daily lectures and required textbooks.

-- Contribute fully in all classes by spending time on coursework in the form of learning objectives and tasks, reading and writing assignments prior to class, engaging in personal research, actively participating, and fulfilling course requirements.
+- Contribute fully to all classes by spending time on coursework in the form of learning objectives and tasks, reading, and writing assignments prior to class, engaging in personal research, actively participating, and fulfilling course requirements.

 - Be punctual and attend all classes, labs, and clinical instruction sessions.

-- Not participate in side-bar conversations, internet surfing, personal e-mails, etc while in the classroom
+- Avoid side-bar conversations, internet surfing, personal emails, etc. while in the classroom.

 - Refrain from eating or drinking in class without permission.